 TL;DR: Elevated cortisol—the stress hormone—drives belly fat, insulin resistance, brain fog, and poor sleep in high-performing professionals.
-A weekly cortisol reset protocol combining float therapy, infrared sauna, PEMF therapy, and strategic recovery can lower cortisol by 20–30% and restore metabolic resilience.
-Dr. Swet Chaudhari, MD, Medical Director at Wellness Elite Fitness in Friendswood, TX, outlines a physician-backed routine that takes 5 hours per week.
+A weekly cortisol reset protocol combining float therapy, infrared WEF's dry sauna protocol, PEMF therapy, and strategic recovery can lower cortisol by 20–30% and restore metabolic resilience.
+Dr. Swet Chaudhari, MD, Medical Director of Elite Aesthetic MD in Friendswood, TX, outlines a physician-backed routine that takes 5 hours per week.

 The Cortisol Reset: A Weekly Routine for Stressed Executives